• Skip to primary navigation

 Mediterranean salsa is a great way to amp up the flavor of all kinds of dishes.
 Made with just four ingredients, plus salt and pepper, it couldn’t be easier to whip up.

-This bright-tasting Mediterranean salsa (tomatoes, kalamata olives, basil pesto, and a touch of olive oil) is distinct as a topping for fish.
+This bright-tasting Mediterranean salsa (tomatoes, kalamata olives, basil pesto, and a touch of olive oil) is distinct as a topping for fish recipes.

 Today I paired it with my mildly sweet grilled swordfish.
-You can also serve it as a side dish.
+You can also serve it as an appetizer or side dish.

 Gluten Free Simple Salsa Over Grilled Sword Fish